Daandelange/karmaSoundAnalyser/README.md

 ### Windows
 Sorry, windows is yet untested but there's no reason it won't work.
 Feel free to add setup notes in a pull request. :-)

+## Run
+Simply open `karmaSoundAnalyser-PdVanilla.pd` with Pure Data.
+You can _right click_ < _open_ each abstraction to see what's happening within.
+I recommend reading [the Pd Floss Manuals](http://write.flossmanuals.net/pure-data/introduction2/) if you're not familiar with Pd. ( [French version here](https://www.flossmanualsfr.net/puredata/) )

 ## Thanks
  - Julien Rancoeur ([Fx23](https://soundcloud.com/fx23) / [ADN](http://artdistorsionsnumeriques.com/) )